mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 When you cast a spell that has a casting range that is greater than self, you can spend 1 sorcery point to increase the range of the spell.

 The spell's range increases to either double range or to 30ft, whichever is greater.

+##### Suspended Spell

+***Cost: 3 points***

+When you cast a spell that has a casting range that is greater than touch, you can spend 3 sorcery points to suspend the spell midair.
+The spell becomes trapped in an orb of energy, which requires your concentration to maintain — as if you were casting a spell.
+While you concentrate, you can use a bonus action to move the orb in any direction up to the spell's casting range, and activate it if you desire.

+When you activate the suspended orb, it breaks, and its stored spell immediately takes effect in its place.

+If you lose concentration or if the orb is outside your field of view when your turn begins, the orb is activated.

 ##### Elemental Spell